A Gorgeous Michigan Coastal Nature Area Worth Exploring

 Some visitors report that the beach is a little easier to access via adjacent Sundling Park at 2925 Red Apple Rd, Manistee, MI 49660, just north of Magoon Creek.

-Once you’re down on the beach using the Magoon Creek pathways, head to the north a bit – you will likely have to wade around fallen trees – to find the creek outlet.
+Once you’re down on the beach using the Magoon Creek pathways, head north to the creek outlet.
+You will likely have to wade around fallen trees.
 The creek is shallow, clear, and sparkling and a whole lot of fun for kids to splash in.

 If you’re looking for rocks, head south once you land on the beach.
 You’ll be able to see high bluffs in the distance.